 ‘Storm coming,’ Crow says, mind to mind.

+His voice is plain, but I hear his invitation.
+Metallic scents now permeate the air, and the eddies swirling about the sill coax me to lean further out than is safe.
 The minstrel sees me.
 Has my wolfish sniffing thrown his song off-kilter?
 I cannot help but grin.

-I cut off my ear with a shard of window glass, in a dream the night I heard that song.
+I cut off my ear with a shard of glass, in a dream the night I heard that song.
 When I woke, my hearing was dampened.
 A fortnight later it was gone.

 ‘Won’t be long now,’ he says, shifting his gaze to my belly.

 He could mean that it won’t be long before others find out about this little life I carry, or he could mean it won’t be long before the storm breaks over our sugar-cube lives.
 Usually he means both, and more.